Hermitian null loci: Finite time singularities of the Chern--Ricci flow

-On the other hand, since $\omega^n/\omega_0^n=\partial_t\f\leq C$, hence
+On the other hand, since $\log(\omega^n/\omega_0^n)=\partial_t\f\leq C$, hence

-This implies that $Q$, and thus $\tr_{\omega_0}\omega$ is bounded from above on $[0,T[\times K$ since $T'$ was taken arbitrarily.
-Finally, the local higher-order estimates for $\omega$ on $[0,T[ \times U'$ with $U'\subset U$ follow by Sherman--Weinkove~\cite{sherman-weinkove13-estimates}.
-The proof is complete. \end{proof} Consequently, the scalar curvature blows up at a finite time singularity, generalizing Zhang's analogous result~\cite{Zhang10-scalar} in the K\"ahler case. \begin{corollary}[{\cite[Theorem 1.1]{gill-smith14-chernricci}}] If the Chern--Ricci flow develops a finite time singularity, then the singularity formation set $\Sigma$ is nonempty, and furthermore, \end{corollary} \begin{proof} If $\Sigma=\varnothing$ then by Theorem~\ref{thm: sing-formation}, replacing $K$ with $X$, we would have that $\omega(t)$ converges in $\mathcal{C}^\infty$ to a Hermitian metric $\omega_T$ on $X$, a contradiction.
-The blow-up of the supremum of the scalar curvature again follows from Theorem~\ref{thm: sing-formation}. \end{proof} We next compare the singularity formation set of the flow $\Z(\omega(t))$ with the null locus of the limiting form $\theta_T=\omega_0-T\ric(\omega_0)$ in some specific contexts.
+This implies that $Q$, and thus $\tr_{\omega_0}\omega$ is bounded from above on $[0,T[\times K$.
+Finally, the local higher-order estimates for $\omega$ on $[0,T[ \times U'$ with $U'\subset K$ follow, thanks to Sherman--Weinkove's estimates~\cite{sherman-weinkove13-estimates}.
+The proof is complete. \end{proof} Consequently, the scalar curvature blows up at a finite time singularity, generalizing Zhang's analogous result~\cite{Zhang10-scalar} in the K\"ahler case. \begin{corollary}[{\cite[Theorem 1.1]{gill-smith14-chernricci}}] If the Chern--Ricci flow develops a finite time singularity, then the singularity formation set $\Sigma$ is nonempty, and furthermore, \end{corollary} \begin{proof} If $\Sigma=\varnothing$, then by Theorem~\ref{thm: sing-formation}, replacing $K$ with $X$, we would see that $\omega(t)$ converges in $\mathcal{C}^\infty$ to a Hermitian metric $\omega_T$ on $X$, a contradiction.
+By~\cite[Lemma 3.1]{gill-smith14-chernricci} and the maximum principle, the scalar curvature $R(t)$ is uniformly bounded from below.
+The blow-up of the supremum of the scalar curvature again follows from Theorem~\ref{thm: sing-formation}. \end{proof} Next, we compare the singularity formation set of the flow $\Z(\omega(t))$ with the null locus of the limiting form $\theta_T=\omega_0-T\ric(\omega_0)$ in some specific contexts.
 We see that the $\ddbar$ class $[\theta_T]$ is nef, but not Hermitian.
-Since the definition of $\widehat v_-(X,\theta_T)$ does not depend on the choice of reference Hermitian metric $\omega_X$ and for any $\varepsilon>0$,
+Since the definition of $\widehat v_-(X,\theta_T)$ does not depend on the choice of a reference Hermitian metric $\omega_X$ and for any $\varepsilon>0$,

 so we have

 for all irreducible analytic subvarieties $V\subset X$.
 We define the set-theoretic union of all such subvarieties for which the infimum volume shrinks to zero as $t\to T^-$,

 In particular, the set $N(\omega(t))$ is a closed analytic subset of $X$.